mikuso/ocpp-rpc/README.md

   * `force` {Boolean} - If `true`, terminates all client WebSocket connections instantly and uncleanly.
 Defaults to `false`.

 This blocks new clients from connecting, calls [`client.close()`](#clientcloseoptions) on all connected clients, and then finally closes any listening HTTP servers which were created using [`server.listen()`](#serverlistenport-host-options).

+Returns a `Promise` which resolves when the server has completed closing.

 ### Class: RPCClient